 Where can I buy a ticket?

 If you want to catch the local transports, you need to buy a Nol Card or a Nol ticket.
 In each metro station, you’ll find ticket machines or ticketing offices.
-You’ll also find ticket machines at the most bus stop as well.
+You’ll also find ticket machines at most bus stop as well.
 The ticket can also be purchased through RTA authorised sales agent in the city.

-There are 4 options available: Nol red ticket (the one for tourist), and Nol silver, Gold, Blue (Regular or Gold) cards.
+There are 4 options available: Nol red ticket (the one for tourist), and Nol Silver, Gold, Blue (Regular or Gold) cards.

 Nol red ticket (Regular or Gold) is the one used by tourists.
 It’s a paper ticket that can be used for a single ride (or 1 daily pass) or loaded with up to 10 Single Trips or 5 daily passes.
 Currently, this ticket can only be used on one mode of transport at a time (on Metro only, Bus only).

 If your stay is longer and you plan to use public transport, you can buy the Nol Silver card instead, a rechargeable card that can be loaded up to a maximum of 5000 AED.
 Each time the automatically calculated travel cost is deducted, and it is valid on all public transport.
-The card can be topped up at the ticket offices of the metro stations or at RTA kiosks that are located almost everywhere in the city.
+The card can be topped up at the ticket offices of the metro stations or RTA kiosks located almost everywhere in the city.

 Buy a local sim card for your mobile with data at the Airport or in some Malls and download the Smart App Moovit, Wojhati or Rta Public Transport to find the local transport for reaching your destination.

-As an alternative to taxis, you can download the smart app Uber (the price is not so different from taxis).
+As an alternative to taxis, you can download the smart app Uber (the price is not different from taxis).

 If your stay in Dubai is short and you plan to visit all the main attraction scattered through the city, the best way is to use the Hop on- Hop off bus.
 It boasts 3 different routes covering all the attractions through Dubai.